Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Spiral Sweep

-During the time that the sweeper executes the outward spiral for time ${t_{\frac{{2\pi }}{n}}}$ and the inward spiral for time $t_\varphi$ the evader region spreads from the "most dangerous point" $q_1=(0,R_0 -2r)$ at a velocity of $V_T$ in all directions.
-The equation of the points $(x,y)$ on the wavefront that originates from $q_1$ are given by,

-The sweeper will travel in an inward spiral until the upper tip of its sensor satisfies (\ref{e38}). $\beta_0$ is given by,
+The method of deriving this equation follows similar steps as in section $\text{V}$ of \cite{francos2021tro}.
 The subscript $0$ in ${\beta _0}$ denotes the iteration or cycle number, indicating that the value of $\beta$ changes as the sweep process progresses.
-The same reasoning and notations hold for $\varphi$.
-Substituting the expressions for $x$ and $y$ from (\ref{e37}) in (\ref{e39}) yields,
+After a sweeper completes a traversal of $\frac{2\pi}{n} + {\beta _0}$ around the evader region it moves towards the center of the evader region.
+During this motion its lower tip points to the center of the region. $\beta _0$ is given by,